bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/basic/traversing.md

 ## Traversing a Bigraph

 The framework includes no specific traversal algorithms for bigraphs itself but provides all necessary methods to implement any graph traversal algorithm.
-Therefore, also review some of the presented methods above in [Simple Navigation through a Bigraph](#Simple-Navigation-through-a-Bigraph) or consulte the JavaDoc API.
+Therefore, also review some of the presented methods above in [Navigating through a Bigraph](#Navigating-through-a-Bigraph) or consulte the JavaDoc API.

 A bigraph is a combination of two structures as explained in the [Getting Started Guide](basics).
 That means that both structures can be traversed independently.